2024-25 Catalogs

 Major Program Requirements

-The peace studies emphasis area addresses a wide range of issues concerning peace and justice, including international and civil war and peace; global social and environmental justice; nonviolent social movements, process, and change; cultures, intellectuals, and war and peace; and indigenous peoples and the imperial state.
-Our courses provide a liberal arts foundation: students explore values to set goals; they evaluate evidence to assess alternate means to achieve goals.
-Some courses focus on practical issues of community organization, sustainable development (PEA_ST 1120) and construction, and public health (PEA_ST 3401), that students are likely to encounter in work, internship, or volunteer positions.
-Study abroad courses taught by MU faculty are regularly offered.
-Since issues of peace and conflict cut across disciplines, the curriculum includes courses offered by both the program itself and cross listed between Peace Studies and other programs and departments of the University.
+The Peace Studies BA in Interdisciplinary Studies addresses many issues concerning peace and justice, including nationalism and conflict, international and comparative studies, global activism history, and justice and the public good.
+Our courses provide a liberal arts foundation, giving students the transferable skills in critical thinking and writing to explore and evaluate evidence and assess alternate goals.
+Classes focus on theoretical and practical issues of community organizing, sustainable development (PEA_ST 1120), public health (PEA_ST 3401), and the climate emergency students likely encounter in work, internship, or volunteer positions.
+Peace Studies also offers study abroad courses to Jamaica (PEA_ST 3022) and Costa Rica (PEA_ST 7980).
+Since peace and conflict issues are cross-disciplinary, the curriculum includes courses offered by both the program and cross-listed between Peace Studies and other programs and departments of the University.

 Emphasis requirements30